ruby-concurrency/concurrent-ruby/README.md

 *Why are these not in core?*

+- **Promises Framework** - They are being finalized to be able to be moved to core.
+They'll deprecate old implementation.
 - **Actor** - Partial documentation and tests; depends on new future/promise framework; stability is good.
 - **Channel** - Brand new implementation; partial documentation and tests; stability is good.
 - **LazyRegister** - Missing documentation and tests.